 Efficient LAN and WAN solutions allow connecting thousands of computers and speсialized devices located in remote classrooms, staff offices, lecture theaters etc. to a single network, this way increasing the operational efficiency of the entire school system.

 In its modern sense, a university is an educational complex with its own infrastructure and interactive environment.
 Electronic libraries, internal archives, as well as specialized laboratories for research and developmental studies, are only a small part of today's educational institutions

-To provide efficient interaction between all of the university system components (such as complex lab equipment, database servers, computer systems, etc.), IT specialists try to create a reliable data transmission network.
+To provide efficient interaction between all of the university system components (such as complex lab equipment, database servers, computer systems, etc.), IT specialists, including those from an educational software development company, try to create a reliable data transmission network.
 Connected to the network, any USB or serial port device can be shared among multiple users and accessed from any remote computer.